 Other factors

 COPD affects women differently than men.
-Women tend to be diagnosed with COPD at a later stage and are more vulnerable to the health effects of smoking and other indoor air pollutants.
+Women tend to be diagnosed with COPD at a later stage and may be more vulnerable to the health effects of smoking and other indoor air pollutants.

 How can you prevent COPD?